2060-io/didcomm-mediator/README.md

 The Didcomm Mediator now supports flexible configuration for message pickup repositories, allowing users to choose between different persistence methods depending on their needs.
 This enhancement provides seamless integration with the following repository options:

 - MessagePickupRepositoryClient: A WebSocket-based repository for distributed environments.
 - PostgresMessagePickupRepository: A PostgreSQL-based repository for persistent storage.
+It is meant for simplicity, so it uses the same Postgres host than mediator's wallet.
 - InMemoryMessagePickupRepository: An in-memory repository for lightweight setups or testing purposes.

 ### How to configure